Cladonia monomorpha

 Distribution

-A few scattered records across Britain
+A few scattered records across Britain.
+Confirmed records from West Suffolk and West Lothian.

 Threats & Status